mixpanel/mixpanel-react-native/README.md

 ```
 <a name="flush"></a>
 # **flush()**
-To send all queued message to server.
+To send all queued messages to server.
 By default, queued data is flushed to the Mixpanel servers every minute.
 If you want to force a flush at a particular moment
  you only need to call this method manually.
 ### **Example**
 ```js
 mixpanel.flush();
 ```
 <a name="timeEvent"></a>
-# **timeEvent(eventName)**
+# **timeEvent()**
 To start a timer, that will be stopped and added as a property when a
      corresponding event is tracked.
      For **Example**, if a developer wants to track an "Image Upload" event